-The best way to reach us right now is through .
+The best way to reach us right now is through my website.
 We have already started bringing people down, but the first group is already full and so we are taking reservations for later in the year at this point.

 Ocean Malandra is a widely published freelance writer that divides his time between Northern California and South America.
 He is the current author of the Moon Travel Guide series to Colombia, a former environmental columnist for Paste Magazine, and the co-editor of an anthology on plant medicines forthcoming in 2021.
 Follow him @oceanmalandra

 Jullia Finkelstein says

 Beautiful and poignant article!!!
 Thank you Ocean!
 I’m opening a gallery in Eureka and I will be selling mural supplies and spoken word poetry and poetry books… This is super brain food for me and I appreciate and find this very relevant… Also, I’m very curious about your new book on plant medicine… Thank you